mandysGit/LS/backend/RB120-RB129/lesson-2/RPS_bonus_assignment.md

 **Implementing Score as a new class**

-The attributes and behaviours of the `score` are now encapsulated in its own class.
+The states and behaviours of the `score` are now encapsulated in its own class.
 The `Score` instance is responsible for clearing points before the start of a match and keeping a tally of each player's wins and ties. `Score` is now used as a collaborator object for the `Game` class, as shown below:

 ```ruby
 class Game